Doofus4ever/Duino-Tutorials/README.md

 **Before you go...**

-If you liked this document please send a small donation any amount will be appreciated send Donation to: Doofus4ever
+If you liked this document please send a small Duino-Coin donation any amount will be appreciated send Duino-Coin Donations to: Doofus4ever